glaciers-in-archives/snowman/README.md

 ##### Join

-Snowman exposes a ´join´ function which takes a separator and any number of strings, and merges them.
+Snowman exposes a ´join´ function which takes a separator and any number of strings and merges them.
 The following examples illustrate how to merge three strings—first with, and then without, a separator:

 ```
 {{ join "," "comma" "separated" }}